CRM software is only one component of Information Technology.

-With regard to personnel, the ideal IT manager should not only possess a reasonable knowledge of hardware and software systems, but also a strong grasp of the retail marketplace, in addition to marketing and communications strategies.
-The IT manager will consolidate all technological assets and (working in conjunction with the principal(s)) develop new strategies facilitated via this nascent consolidation of datasources and communications systems.
+With regard to personnel, the ideal IT manager should not only possess a reasonable knowledge of hardware and software systems but also a strong grasp of the retail marketplace, in addition to marketing and communications strategies.
+The IT manager will consolidate all technological assets and (working in conjunction with the dealer principal(s)) develop new strategies facilitated via this nascent consolidation of data sources and communications systems.

 Moreover, the IT manager is the most important piece of the puzzle; for it is through this key employee that all data and communications pass, all systems unite; and the successful, efficient utilization of this amalgamation via strategic marketing initiatives is dependent.
 No other single employee has the potential to control so much, and through doing so contribute so much.

 In closing: Where most have welcomed and quickly capitalized upon technological advances in communication, the automotive retail industry – obstinate and myopic – has barely capitulated.
 Hence, the opportunities just over the horizon may be considered for those who endeavor.

 Shawn Ryder Digital is headed by a seasoned professional with a wealth of experience in both the automotive industry and technology.
 With over 20 years in the car sales industry, our expert brings a deep understanding of the unique challenges that come with selling cars in the digital age, having worked in both sales and management positions.
 They also have a strong background in technology and a proven track record of using digital marketing tactics to drive sales and increase brand awareness.
 Shawn Ryder combines this automotive industry knowledge and digital marketing expertise to provide dealerships with customized and effective marketing solutions that drive results.
 We are dedicated to helping dealerships thrive in the digital age and are confident in our ability to help you reach your goals and grow your dealership.